RULES & SAFETY

 5161 E. Memorial Drive

 - All members are responsible for enforcing and abiding

 by these safety rules.

-2. Safety Officers – all club members are safety officers.
+- Safety Officers – All club members are

-If a club member asks you comply with any safety aspect, please
+If a club member asks you comply with any safety concern, please

 do so.
 Two documented violations in any two-month period can

 be sufficient reason for disciplinary action, as per the by-laws.

 A Safety Coordinator will be appointed by the President.